Payton Thorne: Professional career

+Cincinnati Bengals

 On May 9, 2025, Thorne signed with the Cincinnati Bengals as an undrafted free agent after going unselected in the 2025 NFL draft.
 He was waived on August 25.

+Winnipeg Blue Bombers

+On December 23, 2025, Thorne signed with the Winnipeg Blue Bombers of the Canadian Football League.
+He was placed on the reserve/suspended list on May 22, 2026.

 Personal life

 Thorne is a Christian.
-Thorne's father, Jeff Thorne, was the offensive coordinator at Western Michigan in 2022.
+His father, Jeff Thorne, was the offensive coordinator at Western Michigan in 2022.
+On December 9, 2025, Jeff died at 53 from stomach cancer.